themysticsavages/cloudbot-discord/readme.md

 ## Usage

 To get all the commands, type 'c/help'.
-For more detailed help, type a command 'c/help/' and add a command name.
+For more detailed help, type a command 'c/help/' and add a command name like 'random'.

 ## Recently added features

-- __Read text from file__
+- __Clear the console window__
-- __Write text to file__
+- __Make a random number__

 ## Features/hotfixes to be added